 This plant grows well in soft light, and it is better to keep it away from the full sun.

-Also, a slightly acidic pH is better for facilitating growth.
+Also, try to pick potting soil that has a slightly acidic pH as it’s better for its growth.

-During the growing season, let the top layer of the soil dry before you water deeply.
+During the growing season, deeply water your Foxtail ferns when the top layer of the soil is dry.
+Then let the soil dry before watering again.

-If you grow them indoors use a spray bottle to mist them or use wet pebbles to maintain a high humidity level.
+If you decide to grow them indoors, use a spray bottle to mist them once a week or use a pebble tray to increase the humidity around the plant.

-Unlike other plants, this Foxtail plant is not a heavy feeder.
-Therefore, you do not have to worry about fertilization.
+Foxtail ferns do not depend on fertilizer to thrive.
+Therefore, you do not have to worry about giving them fertilizer.

 Repotting